Numerical simulation of BSDEs with drivers of quadratic growth: Convergence of a modified time discretization scheme for the BSDE

-\paragraph{Proof. } Firstly, we suppose that $f$ is differentiable with respect to $z$.
-Thanks to Remark~\ref{estimation temporelle plus precise pour Z} we see that it is sufficient to show that is small uniformly in $\omega$, $N$ and $\eps$ when $t$ is close to $T$.
-We will obtain an estimation for this quantity by applying the same computation as~\cite{Briand-Confortola-08} for the BMO norm estimate of $Z$ page 831.
-Thus we have
+is small uniformly in $\omega$, $N$ and $\eps$ when $t$ is close to $T$.
+We will obtain an estimation for this quantity by applying the same computation as \cite{Briand-Confortola-08} for the BMO norm estimate of $Z$, page 831.
+Thus, we have

-with $\varphi(x)=(e^{2c(x+m)}-2c(x+m)-1)/(2c^2)$, $m=\abs{Y}_{\infty}$ and $c$ that depends on constants in assumption (HY0) but does not depend on $\nabla_z f$.
+with $\varphi(x)=(e^{2c(x+m)}-2c(x+m)-1)/(2c^2)$, $m=\vert Y\vert_{\infty}$ and $c$ that depends on constants in assumption (HY0) but does not depend on $\nabla_z f$.
 Let us notice that $m$, $c$ and so $\varphi$ do not depend on $N$ and $\eps$.
 Since $Y$ is bounded, $\varphi$ is a Lipschitz function, so